xwmx/nb/README.md

   --print       Print to standard output.

 Description:
   Browse and view linked notes, notebooks, folders, and other items using the terminal web brower.

   `browse` includes an embedded, terminal-first web application and server that renders [[wiki-style links]] as internal links, enabling you to browse your notes and notebooks in your terminal web browser, as well as seamlessly browse to and from the offsite links in bookmarks and notes.

-  To link to an item, include the selector for that item within double square brackets:
+  To link an note or bookmark from another, include the selector for the target item within double square brackets anywhere in the linking document:

     # link to item 123 in the "sample" folder in the "example" notebook
     [[example:sample/123]]